Sarah is a homemaker and stay-at-home mom who enjoys writing about motherhood, healthy living, finances, gardening, and all things homely.

 For me, one of the scariest things about my miscarriage was not knowing what to expect.
-I had a friend who had walked this terrible journey a few years prior who was able to walk me through what was about to happen.
+I had a friend who had undergone this terrible journey a few years prior who was able to walk me through what was about to happen.
 Perhaps you don't know anyone who has faced this tragedy before.
-I hope I can be that friend who can come along beside you and prepare you for the journey you or your loved one are about to face.
+I hope I can be that friend who can prepare you for the journey you (or your loved one) are about to face.

 Losing Baby Jenni